 Published on May 18th, 2015 | by Pro Wrestling Stories0

-Bret Hart on the Controversy behind Dropping the Belt to Hulk Hogan via Yokozuna at Wrestlemania 9
+Bret Hart on the Controversy behind Dropping the Belt to Hulk Hogan via Yokozuna at Wrestlemania IX

 Plus Hogan’s Flat-out Refusal to Put Hart over in a Match

-After a well-received feature on the Undertaker, your favorite source of weekly pro wrestling stories is back again for its 13th edition with a recount from Bret Hart on the controversial way he had to drop the belt to Hulk Hogan via Yokozuna at Caesar’s Palace, Wrestlemania 9.
-Even as a kid watching this on PPV, something didn’t sit right in the way Hogan picked up the belt in the roundabout way that he did.
+Your favorite source of weekly pro wrestling stories is back again with a recount from Bret Hart on the controversial way he had to drop the belt to Hulk Hogan via Yokozuna at Caesar’s Palace, Wrestlemania IX.
+Even as a kid watching this on pay-per-view, something didn’t sit right in the way Hogan picked up the belt in the roundabout way that he did.
 Now you can read about how this situation came to play, from Bret himself.